AkosuaSobolo/movie_finder_api/README.md

 This project is a simple **FastAPI + MongoDB** application where you can:

-1. Fetch movie details from the OMDb API
+1. Fetch movie details directly from the OMDb API
 2. Save movies as favorites in MongoDB
-3. List all saved movies with filters
+3. List all saved movies with filters and pagination
 4. Get the Top 3 favorite movies based on user's rating
+5. Built with FastAPI for speed and scalability

+# Tech Stack
+1. Backend Framework: FastAPI
+2. Database: MongoDB
+3. External API: OMDb API
+4. Environment Management: python-dotenv

 # How to Run